portail-fresh/pef-to-fresh-pipeline/README.md

     ```

 2. **Prepare Input Data**
-   Place the original DDI-XML files to be parsed in the designated input folder, without subfolders.
+   Place the original XML files to be parsed in the designated input folder, without subfolders.
 This path is specified in the `configs/folders.yaml` file under the `original_ddi_folder` key.

-3. **Configure connection to NADA (optional)**
-   Fill the `configs/api.txt` file with the proper connection information for the NADA instance, then change the file extension from `.txt` to `.yaml`.

-4. **Run the Pipeline**
+3. **Run the Pipeline**
    To execute the main pipeline, run:
    ```bash
    python main.py